alexyorke/bashreqs/README.md

 Run `python3 bashreqs.py path-to-bash-script` to generate a report containing all of the packages needed to run a bash script.
 This repo is still in beta, so weird things might happen.

 `bashreqs` assumes that the script runs fine on your computer before it searches for packages (this app should be run on the developer's computer to generate the dependency requirements.)
-However, **finding requirements, even if the package is not installed on your local computer** would be an awesome feature to add to `bashreqs.`
+However, **finding requirements, even if the package is not installed on your local computer** would be an awesome feature to add to `bashreqs.` Having said that, `bashreqs` will notify you if the bash program contains a package which is obsolete (i.e. cannot be re-installed on another computer, because it was installed from a deb file, or is no longer available in the official repos.)

 Here's a report generated from https://github.com/topkecleon/telegram-bot-bash/blob/master/bashbot.sh (not affiliated with telegram-bot-bash):